Welcome to the Laboratory Registration System!

 A few things about the Laboratory Registration System:

-The registration is based on a Principal Investigator, and includes their personnel, rooms and hazardous materials within a single building.
-If a PI has rooms in multiple buildings, we ask them to complete a single registration per building.
+The registration is based on a Principal Investigator.
+It will include personnel, laboratory spaces, and hazardous materials within those spaces.
+If a PI has laboratory sapces in multiple buildings, we ask them to complete a single registration per building.

 What you will need to complete this registration:

-Prior to logging in and registering your laboratories, you should have the following information at hand to make registration as quick as possible:
+Prior to logging in and registering your laboratories, you should have the following information on hand to complete the registration quickly and as accurately as possible:

 - Names and SBU ID #s for all laboratory personnel